Vyral/base-template/_posts/2019-01-29-dont-list-your-home-with-a-yes-man.md

   Instead, list it with an agent who will tell you what you need to hear.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Marjorie+Dick+Stuart/2019/January/Cleveland+Park+Real+Estate-+Dont+List+Your+Home+With+a+Yes-Man.mp4
+pullquote: >-
-pullquote: 'Find out what you need to know, not what you want to hear.'
+  Find an agent who will tell you what you need to know, not just what you’d like to hear!
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false